critikapp/blog/source/_posts/loyalty-is-it-just-about-the-coffee-card.md

 So loyalty cards?
 We think they're not quite what they are made out to be.
 Loyalty cards do not communicate a vision and they do not build trust.
 Whilst rewarding your customers for their business is not a bad idea per se (who would turn down a free 10th coffee!), perhaps there is potential for businesses to encourage customer engagement and create powerful brand allegiance by actually turning the loyalty card concept on its head.

 So how to create real lasting customer loyalty?
-We'll give you the answer next week.
+We'll give you the answer in our next post.